-Puerto Rican Music (same as LAT 141)
+Puerto Rican Music (same as LAT 141) 3 crs.
+3 hrs.

 The course will survey the musical genres of Puerto Rico and how each developed within a historical and social context, beginning with the role of music in pre-Colombian, European and African cultures up to the present.